-- 1. MADD (Mothers Against Drunk Driving) Independent organization formed for a single, highly-focused mission with funding via grants, corporate and individual donors. - 2.
-Midwest lake partnerships Alignment of organizations that collaborate on a shared interest, with members sharing duties in facilitating activities and funding from existing funds or grants. - a.
-The Wisconsin Lakes Partnership consists of the Wisconsin DNR, the University of Wisconsin Extension (specifically Extension Lakes - Wisconsin has a robust team of educators housed out of the University of Wisconsin-Stevens Point solely dedicated to preserving Wisconsin's legacy of lakes through education, communication, and collaboration), and Wisconsin Lakes (a non-profit statewide organization consisting of lake association and lake district members whose mission is to develop statewide solutions for the challenges faced by Wisconsin lakes while supporting strong local protection efforts). - b.
+- 2. Midwest lake partnerships Alignment of organizations that collaborate on a shared interest, with members sharing duties in facilitating activities and funding from existing funds or grants. - a.
+The Wisconsin Lakes Partnership consists of the Wisconsin DNR, the University of Wisconsin Extension (specifically Extension Lakes Wisconsin has a robust team of educators housed out of the University of Wisconsin-Stevens Point solely dedicated to preserving Wisconsin's legacy of lakes through education, communication, and collaboration), and Wisconsin Lakes (a non-profit statewide organization consisting of lake association and lake district members whose mission is to develop statewide solutions for the challenges faced by Wisconsin lakes while supporting strong local protection efforts).
+Their Healthy Lakes initiative and lakeshore habitat restoration training for professionals are recent activities. - b.
 The Michigan Natural Shoreline Partnership mission is to protect Michigan lakes through conservation and restoration of natural shorelines.
 The partnership is a collaboration of state agencies, academia, nonprofit organizations and private industry, formed in 2008.
-The partnership believes that a change in shoreline development practices is necessary - away from high impact methods that change the natural riparian condition to healthier and sustainable erosion control practices that restore/preserve the ecological function of the shoreline and effectively stabilize shoreline erosion - and that these changes can include attractive options to lakefront property owners.
+The partnership believes that a change in shoreline development practices is necessary away from high impact methods that change the natural riparian condition to healthier and sustainable erosion control practices that restore/preserve the ecological function of the shoreline and effectively stabilize shoreline erosion.
+These changes must include options attractive to lakefront property owners.
+The Michigan Shoreland Stewards Program provides recognition for lakefront property owners who are protecting inland lakes through best management practices on their property. - 3.
+New England programs state efforts that use education and award programs to advance natural shorelines. - a.
+Maine Lakes is an organization that works to protect and preserve Maine's lakes through education and advocacy.
+Their LakeSmart program is an education and outreach effort that rewards lakefront homeowners who manage their land to protect water quality.
+The program is free, non-regulatory, and voluntary.
+Participating homeowners receive individualized suggestions from trained evaluators for keeping pollutants from stormwater out of lake waters. - b.
+Vermont Department of Environmental Conservation has a Lake Wise Program that awards lake-friendly shoreland property owners.
+The goal of Lake Wise is to establish a new culture of lakeshore landscaping that is proven to protect the lake.
+A property that earns the Lake Wise Award will represent a "model" shoreland property.
+The Lake Wise Award certifies a property is well managed, using shoreland best management practices. - 4.
+Lawns to Legumes This program,oordinated by BWSR and supported by a large number of local partners, is focused on supporting at-risk pollinators such as the federally listed Rusty Patched Bumblebee.
+An emphasis of the program is on building a movement to support pollinators by engaging residents across the state to "Bee the Change" for atrisk species by installing pollinator habitat.
+The Blue Thumb Partnership plays an important role by leading workshops and volunteer coaching, plus providing cost-share grants to residents.
+Since 2019 around 3000 projects have been funded, and throusands of other DIY projects have been guided by the program.
+Around 6000 residents have also attended program webinars.
+A lakeshore workshop has been developed for the program and there will be an increased emphasis on engaging lakeshore owners in establishing pollinator habitat and restoring biodiversity.